Mosamorphing/WTF-React/06_States/readme.md

 import { useState } from "react";
 ```

-Note that since React version 17, you no longer need to import React from react in files that use JSX.
-This means you can directly use JSX without importing React explicitly.
-If you are using a < 17 version of React, please import React from 'react' alongside useState as follows:
+Starting with React version 17, you no longer need to import React from 'react' in files that use JSX.
+This means you can directly use JSX without explicitly importing React.
+However, if you’re using a version of React earlier than 17, you still need to import React alongside `useState` as follows:

 ```javascript
 import React, { useState } from "react";